thorrak/tiltbridge/docs/source/User Guide/cloud_services.rst

 #.
 Click the ``Settings`` link at the top of the dashboard
 #.
 In the ``Google Script URL`` field paste the Google Script URL you made note of during the preparation step above and click ``Update``
 #.
 After the URL is updated, enter your Gmail (or Google Apps) email address in the ``Google Script Email`` field and click ``Update``
+#.
+Additionally, ensure the correct time zone offset is entered, and click ``Update`` if needed.

 Your TiltBridge should now be configured to send data to Google Sheets.
 To begin logging a Tilt you will need to enter a sheet name for the data to be logged to.